What is Antimicrobial Epoxy, and Does it Work?

 Dirt and debris left on a floor that has been coated with epoxy can still harbor bacteria and act as a contaminant.
 Food debris and other foreign matter must be cleaned off and a maintenance or cleaning routine must be established to ensure a clean and safe environment for your urethane cement flooring.

 To go further, and with the advent of COVID-19, cleaning routines have become more robust in many facilities where epoxy floors are typically installed.
 The routine use of isopropyl alcohol and other disinfectants will usually degrade acrylic paints but should not affect industrial epoxies.

 With this said, your facility’s disinfectants and their respective SDS should be available for your epoxy flooring professional.

 At High Performance Systems, we will request these items during a site visit before specifying a floor system for your space.

 This process ensures that once the epoxy flooring system is installed, it will tolerate the chemical exposure that is outlined in your cleaning routines.
 Typically speaking, epoxy floors have excellent chemical resistant properties and tolerate extreme abuse.
-However, it is recommended to review with one of our professionals.
+However, it is recommended to review with an epoxy flooring contractor.